the-other-mariana/paparelo/03032022/README.md

 ## Excel Example

+Consider the tables in the [excel file](../03082022/Efficiency.xlsx), where instead of a vector of 8 numbers (kn = 3), we have a vector, say, of size 1024 (kn = 10):

 1. We start with the first 4 columns as the given info.
-By keeping *kn** a fixed number:
+By keeping *kn* a fixed number:

 ![img](4.png)